 For example, one of the regulations includes that a home’s total mortgage debt cannot exceed 80% of the property’s market value.
 This ensures that you can’t pile on a second home equity loan only to end up owing more than the worth of the property, especially if property values decline.

-In Taxes, mortgage fees and costs are capped at 3% of the loan principal.
+In Texas, mortgage fees and costs are capped at 3% of the loan principal.
 Moreover, on a refinance transaction, even after signing your loan documents on a mortgage, you have three days to change your mind and cancel the transaction without having to pay a penalty for doing so.

 National and Texas Mortgage Rate Trends

 As per Forbes, the cost of borrowing is rising.
-This continuous rise in mortgage rates will impact the homeowners and borrowers equally.
-After seeing the largest quarterly increase in 28 years in the first quarter, mortgage rates on the conventional 30-year fixed loan are now over 3% higher than they were at the beginning of this year.
+This continuous rise in mortgage interest rates will impact the homeowners and borrowers equally.
+After seeing the largest quarterly increase in 28 years in the first quarter, mortgage interest rates on the conventional 30-year fixed loan are now over 3% higher than they were at the beginning of this year.

-Rising inflation and the Federal Reserve’s proactive monetary policy in response are putting pressure on mortgage rates to rise.
+Rising inflation and the Federal Reserve’s proactive monetary policy in response are putting pressure on mortgage interest rates to rise.
 Experts predict that the 30-year fixed-mortgage rate will range between 5% and 7% by the end of 2022.

-Paul Thomas, Zillow’s Vice President of Capital Markets and Finance, also mentions that with the current state of the economy and Federal Reserve guidelines, mortgage rates may not drop considerably soon.
+Paul Thomas, Zillow’s Vice President of Capital Markets and Finance, also mentions that with the current state of the economy and Federal Reserve guidelines, mortgage interest rates may not drop considerably soon.

-Current Mortgage Rates In Texas
+Current Mortgage Rates Texas

-Here are the current mortgage rates in Texas, reported by Zillow, as of July 15, 2022.
+Here are the current mortgage rates Texas, reported by Zillow, as of July 15, 2022.
 These rates are subject to change over time.
 So please click here to get a rate quote that is specifically made for you.

 - Texas’s current 30-year fixed mortgage rate decreased 3 basis points from 5.36% to 5.33%.
-Texas mortgage rates today are 5 basis points lower than the national average rate of 5.38%.
+Texas mortgage interest rates today are 5 basis points lower than the national average rate of 5.38%.

 - The Texas mortgage interest rate on July 15, 202, is up 7 basis points from last week’s average Texas rate of 5.26%.